Car Insurance Edmonton

 - The make, model and year of your car

-- The MRSP or purchase price of your car
+- The MSRP or purchase price of your car

 Did you know?

-How to Get the Cheapest Car Insurance in Edmonton
+How to Get the Affordable Car Insurance in Edmonton

 You may be surprised to find out there are many ways to reduce your insurance rates, some that are easy to change.

-11 tips to get the cheapest auto insurance rates in Edmonton:
+11 tips to get the affordable auto insurance rates in Edmonton:

 - Drive safe.
 Use defensive driving techniques.